foureyes/csci-ua.0480-spring2017-008/slides/20/ajax.markdown

 * appropriate data and resources are added to the page as necessary (usually in response to user interactions)
 	* __without the page reloading__
 	* __without transferring control to another page__
-* the majority of the application itself is on the client side, and have the server acts as a simple data store
+* the majority of the application itself is on the client side, and the server acts as a simple data store
-* which results in a faster and more responsive user experiences (again, similar to a desktop or mobile application)
+* which results in a faster and more responsive user experiences (again, similar to a desktop or mobile application) {:.fragment}
 </section>

 <section markdown="block">